 3. Dual Track Approach:

 The legislation introduces a dual-track approach to e-invoicing, providing businesses with flexibility in how they comply with the requirements.
 The first track, known as the default track, mandates the use of the Peppol format and network.
 Peppol is a widely adopted standard for e-invoicing in Europe, ensuring interoperability and seamless transmission of invoices between businesses and government agencies.
+The second track also involves e-invoicing but allows for the use of alternative formats and networks.
+However, businesses opting for this track must obtain mutual agreement from their trading partners.
+Additionally, they have the option to opt out of using Peppol if they can demonstrate that an alternative system meets the necessary requirements.

 4. Mandatory for all companies, even for the small companies: